NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 # Common NuGet configurations

-NuGet's behavior is driven by the accumulated settings in one or more `NuGet.Config` (XML) files that can exist at solution- (project if no solution is used), user-, and computer-wide levels.
+NuGet's behavior is driven by the accumulated settings in one or more config (XML) files that can exist at solution- (project if no solution is used), user-, and computer-wide levels.

 ## Config file locations and uses